Norwegian version

 Task Design in Mathematics Education

-In addition, we use mathematical tasks as tools to capture how people think about and communicate in and about mathematics.
+We use tasks and activities as tools to capture how people think about mathematics and how they communicate mathematics.

 Heads of research group